RMerl/asuswrt-merlin/README-merlin.txt

 Originally developped for the RT-N66U, there is now also a version available for the RT-N16.

-The goal is to do some minor improvements to Asus' firmware, without targeting at full-blown featuresets such as provided by excellent projects such as Tomato or DD-WRT.
+The goal is to do some minor improvements to Asus's firmware, without targeting at full-blown advanced featuresets such as provided by excellent projects such as Tomato or DD-WRT.
 This aims to be a more restrained alternative for those who prefer to stay closer to the original firmware.

 The list of changes (so far):

 - Based on the source code of release 3.0.0.3.157
-- Added wol binary (wake-on-lan) (in addition to ether-wake already in the firmware)
-- Added Tools menu to web interface (with WakeOnLan page)
+- WakeOnLan web interface (with user-entered preset targets)
 - Added JFFS partition support (configurable under Administration->Advanced->System)
 - Added user scripts that run on specific events
 - Added SSHD (dropbear, configurable under Administration->Advanced->System)